Understand score status

 * **Last updated** - the most recent change of any kind

-These timestamps create a full audit trail for every score in your meet.
+These create a full audit trail for every score in your meet.

 ## What's next